Beautiful trail, wonderful guides, lovely eco-camps

 We end our journey with an exploration of Ormiston Pound.
 Ormiston boasts the most extraordinary rock formations and wildlife rich waterholes of the Larapinta Trail.
 In the upper reaches of the gorge, rock wallabies are hopping about their daily business, whilst up above it’s worth keeping an eye out for native birdlife such as the spinifex pigeon and Australia’s largest raptor, the wedge-tailed eagle.

-Enjoying your last picnic lunch in the outback, a private bus transfer drives us across this fascinating desert landscape, as we make the return journey to Alice Springs in the late afternoon.
+Enjoying your last picnic lunch in the outback, a private bus transfer takes you across this fascinating desert landscape, as we make the return journey to Alice Springs in the late afternoon.
 In the evening you can dine with your fellow trekkers in Australia’s best known outback town.
 Should you require an extra night in Alice Springs, we can easily arrange this for you.

 During this trip you will spend 1 night in a 4* hotel in Alice Springs and during the trek, 5 nights in award winning, semi-permanent eco-camps.
 Details of accommodation used on this tour are listed below.